kof-coder/cs4412-project/README.md

 ## Project Summary

-This project studies fatigue, sleep quality, and lifestyle patterns using data mining for **discovery**, not prediction.
+The project examines the aspects of fatigue, sleep quality, and lifestyle patterns using the concepts of data mining for **discovery**, not prediction.
-The M2 work explored a simulated fatigue-management dataset, while M3 expands the project using a **real-world sleep and lifestyle dataset** to produce stronger and more realistic findings.
+The project was based on a simulated fatigue management dataset during the M2 milestone.
+However, the M3 milestone expands the project using a **real-world sleep and lifestyle dataset** to produce stronger and more realistic results.

-The current M3 implementation includes:
+The current implementation for the M3 milestone includes:
 - clustering comparison (**K-Means, Agglomerative, DBSCAN**)
 - **PCA** for low-dimensional visualization
-- **Decision Tree** and **Naive Bayes** for interpretable class analysis
+- **Decision Tree** and **Naive Bayes** for interpretable class-based analysis
-- **association rules** for co-occurrence patterns
+- **Association rules** for co-occurrence patterns
-- **LOF anomaly detection** for unusual sleep-health profiles
+- **LOF anomaly detection** for unusual sleep health patterns

 ## Datasets

 ### M2 dataset
 - `data/raw/power_nap_vs_coffee_effectiveness_dataset.csv`
-- Simulated fatigue-management sessions comparing power naps and coffee
+- Simulated fatigue management sessions on the effectiveness of power naps versus coffee

 ### M3 dataset
 - `data/raw/Sleep_health_and_lifestyle_dataset.csv`
-- Real-world sleep and lifestyle records with demographics, occupation, stress, BMI, blood pressure, heart rate, steps, and sleep disorder labels
+- Real-world sleep health and lifestyle patterns with various attributes like demographics, occupation, stress, BMI, blood pressure, heart rate, steps, and sleep disorders

 ## Repository Structure